Ice Cube: 1989–1993: Early solo career, AmeriKKKa's Most Wanted, Death Certificate, and The Predator

 In early 1990, Ice Cube recorded his debut solo album, AmeriKKKa's Most Wanted, in New York with iconic rap group Public Enemy's production team, the Bomb Squad.
 Arriving in May 1990, it was an instant hit, further swelling rap's mainstream integration.
 Controversial nonetheless, it drew accusations of misogyny and racism.
 The album introduces Ice Cube's affirmation of black nationalism and ideology of black struggle.

 Cube appointed Yo-Yo, a female rapper and guest on the album, to be the head of his record label, and helped produce her debut album, Make Way for the Motherlode.
 Also in 1990, Cube followed up with an EP—Kill At Will—critically acclaimed, and rap's first EP certified Platinum.

 His second album Death Certificate was released in 1991.
-The album thought to as more focused, yet even more controversial, triggering accusations of anti-white, antisemitic, and misogynist content.
+The album was thought to be more focused, yet even more controversial, triggering accusations of anti-white, antisemitic, and misogynistic content.
 The album was split into two themes: the Death Side, "a vision of where we are today", and the Life Side, "a vision of where we need to go".
 The track "No Vaseline" scathingly retorts insults directed at him by N.W.A's 1990 EP and 1991 album, which call him a traitor.
 Besides calling for hanging Eazy-E as a "house nigga", the track blames N.W.A's manager Jerry Heller for exploiting the group, mentions that he is a Jew, and calls for his murder.
 Ice Cube contended that he mentioned Heller's ethnicity merely incidentally, not to premise attack, but as news media mention nonwhite assailants' races.
 The track "Black Korea", also deemed racist, was also thought as foreseeing the 1992 Los Angeles riots.
 While controversial, Death Certificate broadened his audience; he toured with Lollapalooza in 1992.